zhiming99/rpc-frmwrk/tools/README.md

 If you are familiar with docker, and has no patient to setup the building environment,  you can use this tool to quickly setup the building environemt.
   * Open a terminal, and change to the directory `tools`.
   * Type `docker build -t 'rpcf-buildenv' ./`.
-  * Tweak the `Dockerfile` to customize the image you want to build.
+  * You can tweak the `Dockerfile` to customize the image you want to build.
+Ubuntu groovy+ or Fedora 33+ are preferred because they ships with `sip5-tools`, which builds the `python` directory, more complete than Ubuntu 20.04.
   * This is a minimum environment without X, so the `rpcfg.py` cannot run in this container.
 You can either install X on the container or use `rpcfg.py` on your host to export a desired set of configuration, and upload them to the container's `/usr/local/etc/rpcf/`.